jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - **NAVIGATION** is related, but has implications of (1) traversing a website (2) via "pre-established links or relationships" (ANSI/NISO Z39.19-2005, p.
 162).

-## IR systems

-- Catalogs, search engines, ???
-- Svenonius (2005): **"Systems that do not employ vocabulary control may be characterized in terms of their indexing: natural language, derived, keyword, or title word indexing; or, in terms of the type of searching they allow: free-text searching or full-text searching.
-It is not a foregone conclusion that a system with vocabulary control is better than one without it."**